 Homemade baked apple chips recipe5

 Looking for fun healthy snacks for kids?
 These homemade apple chips make for healthy fruit snacks – perfect for back-to-school snacking.
 This apple chip recipe is simple enough that it’s more a set of instructions than an actual recipe.
 Kids can help by laying the thin apple slices on the baking trays or dehydrator racks, but because of the thin slices required, adults should be the ones manning the knife or mandoline slicer.
+Check out the table at the end of this post for a comparison of six popular dehydrator models.

 I’ve included instructions for both baked apple chips and dehydrated apple chips.
 And if you’ve got a surplus of apples and you don’t know what else to do with them, might I suggest our apple sauce recipe as well?
 Or, if you’re looking for other dried fruit recipes, check out our banana chips recipe, or dehydrated watermelon – make your own natural watermelon candy.